Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * Social links animation move on hover
 * Once form is filled in and send message is clicked, there is a message displayed directly after to acknowledge that the email has been sent.
 An email was recieved by the creator and the correspondence is [linked here](emailJS/image/emailJS_screenshot.jpg).

-The project was also tested on multiple browsers (Chrome, Microsoft edge, Internet Explorer, and Firefox) and device sizes to ensure compatibility and responsiveness.
+The project was also tested on multiple browsers (Chrome, Microsoft edge, Internet Explorer, and Firefox) and I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.

 #### Bugs

-* white space issue when putting hike description in edit hike area.
-Solved with minus within jinga template
 ## Deployment

 The source code for this website was deployed and stored in a GitHub repository while the website application is hosted by Heroku.
 The two are linked so any new commits or pushes to GitHub's master branch are also updated on the Heroku hosting service.
-The database for this website is hosted in a cluster on MongoDB.
+AWS was also used to store media and static files.
 Link to Heroku live site is [here](https://dating-dogs.herokuapp.com/).

 ### Heroku Cloud
 Heroku service allows for the deployment of our app as a live website, below are the steps required to host a project:

-##### Create a new app linked to Github:
+##### Create a new app linked to Github and connecting to SW3 bucket:
 * On Heroku website create a user account as required.
 * Once registered, click "New" in the top right and "Create App" from the dropdown.
 * Choose a name and region and then create app button.
-* Once on your new app page, select the "Settings" header and scroll to Config Var.
-Here you can click "reveal Config Vars" to add new configuration details.
-* Assign a variable of 'IP' with a value of '0.0.0.0', next another named 'PORT' with a value of '5000'.
-* Next add any URI, DBNAME, SECRET_KEYS or other variables you do not want to be public.
-* From your gitpod/VSCode, create a file named Procfile.
-Enter 'web: python app.py', to help Heroku assess what sort of app you are creating.
-* Next, in the command line type 'pip3 freeze --local > requirements.txt' to automatically generate a file with any flask or python tools which are used in creating/using your project.
+* In the Resources, within Add-ons searched Heroku Postgres, chose Hobby Dev - Free version.
+* In Settings click on Reveal Config Vars button, and copy the value of DATABASE_URL.
+* Then back in Gitpod, install psycopg2 and dj_database_url.
+And pip3 freeze > requirements.txt to store the new requirements.
+* In settings.py and add import dj_database_url and update DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}
+* Run makemigrations, followed by migrate to update migrations to progres DB
+* Create a new superuser
+* Returned to terminal window and ran sudo pip3 install gunicorn and added to requirements.txt
+* Created a Procfile using the following command: echo web: gunicorn ms4.wsgi:application
 * Go back to Heroku and select the "Deploy" option.
 Under "Deployment method", select the "Github: Connect to Github" option.
 * Type in the repository which you want to host and search.
 * Once connected, select "Choose branch to deploy" and choose master.
 Then, click the "Enable Automatic Deploys" button which will enable automatic updates to heroku app.
 * Click "Deploy branch".
 * The app should now be successfully deployed and any github pushes should also be updated to the heroku app.
+* Log into Amazon AWS, go to S3 and create a new S3 bucket.
+* In Gitpod, install django-storages and install boto3.
+Went to settings.py and added storages to INSTALLED_APPS.
+* Updated enviroment variables in settings.py fie for the AWS bucket and access keys.
+* Create custom_storage.py
+* Update allowed hosts in settings.py to allow for heroku url to run

 ##### How to clone the repository: